 gfsh.
 You must use cache.xml or the Java APIs to configure the following:

 - You cannot specify parameters and values for Java classes for the following:

 If you do not want to use the cluster configuration service, start up your locator with the

 --enable-cluster-configuration parameter set to false or do not use standalone locators.
-You will then need to configure the cache (via cache.xml or API) separately on all your cluster members.
+You will then need to configure the cache (via cache.xml or API) separately on all your distributed system members.